 The Panel finds that the Complainant has made out a prima facie case, a case calling for an answer from the Respondent.
-The Respondent has not provided any explanation of its rights or legitimate interests in relation to the Domain Name, and the Panel is unable to conceive of any basis upon which the Respondent could sensibly be said to have any rights or legitimate interests in respect of the Domain Name.
+The Respondent has not responded and the Panel is unable to conceive of any basis upon which the Respondent could sensibly be said to have any rights or legitimate interests in respect of the Domain Name.

 The Panel finds that the Respondent has no rights or legitimate interests in respect of the Domain Name.
+The fact that the Domain Name does not currently resolve to active websites does not obviate the Panel's finding of lack of rights or legitimate interests.